apiaryio/api-blueprint/API Blueprint Specification.md

 ## 1. Introduction [Introduction]
 This document is a full specification of the [API Blueprint](http://apiblueprint.org) Language (hereafter "API Blueprint").
 API Blueprint is a **Web API documentation language**.

-Please consult the [API Blueprint homepage](http://apiblueprint.org) for an introduction to API Blueprint.
+Please refer to the [API Blueprint homepage](http://apiblueprint.org) for an introduction to API Blueprint.

 ---

-## 2. API Blueprint Language [Language]
+## 2. API Blueprint [Language]
+API Blueprint is essentially a set of semantical assumption on top of a [Markdown](http://daringfireball.net/projects/markdown) syntax that are used to define a Web API.

-API Blueprint Language is a [Markdown](http://daringfireball.net/projects/markdown) with certain constructs used for defining and documenting Web APIs.
-It inherits some major [MultiMarkdown](http://fletcherpenney.net/multimarkdown) and [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown) features.
+In additional to regular Markdown syntax API Blueprint inherits some [MultiMarkdown](http://fletcherpenney.net/multimarkdown) and [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown) features.

-Before you proceed with this document please make yourself familiar with the basic [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) as well as with the Metadata and Automatic Cross-References sections of [MultiMarkdown Syntax](https://github.com/fletcher/MultiMarkdown/blob/master/Documentation/MultiMarkdown%20User%27s%20Guide.md#multimarkdown-syntax-guide) and GitHub Flavored Markdown's [newlines & fenced code blocks](https://help.github.com/articles/github-flavored-markdown).
+Before you proceed with this document please make yourself familiar with the basic [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) as well as with the Metadata and Cross-References sections of [MultiMarkdown Syntax](https://github.com/fletcher/MultiMarkdown/blob/master/Documentation/MultiMarkdown%20User%27s%20Guide.md#multimarkdown-syntax-guide) and GitHub Flavored Markdown's [newlines & fenced code blocks](https://help.github.com/articles/github-flavored-markdown).

 ---

 ## 3. API Blueprint Document [Document]
-API Blueprint Document is a Markdown document where you define and describe a Web API interface.
+API Blueprint document is a Markdown document where you define and describe a Web API.

-The document itself is divided into several logical **sections** which form the **API Blueprint Document Structure**.
+The document itself is divided into several logical **sections** which represent the **API Blueprint Document Structure**.

 ### 3.1.
 Sections [Sections]
 A section represents a logical unit of your API Blueprint.
 For example an API overview, a group of resources or a resource definition.
-Sections can contain other nested sections.
+A section can contain other (nested) section.
 For example a resource definition might contain a resource URI parameter's description as its subsection.

 Sections are recognized by a **reserved section name** or a **URI template** in a **Markdown header**.
-Alternatively some selected sections are recognized by a **reserved section name** in a **Markdown list item** followed by a newline.
+Alternatively some sections might be recognized by a **reserved section name** in a **Markdown list item** followed by a newline.

 Each section or subsection has a strictly defined name, meaning and expected content.
 Anything between a section start and another section start is considered to be part of the section.
-This implies that you **must avoid** using reserved section names – **keywords** in other Markdown headers.
+This implies that you **must avoid** using reserved section names – **keywords** in other Markdown headers but section headers.

 ### 3.2.
 Reserved Section Names [ReservedSectionNames]
 Reserved keywords are: